OTE - Oregon Travel Experience

 The Dalles to Canyon City Wagon Road

-The John Day River (called Walla Walla – little river) area was the original homeland to several tribal villages known today as the Warm Springs and Umatilla tribes.
+The John Day River (called Walla Walla- little river) area was the original homeland to several tribal villages.
+Tákspas was the principal village of the lower John Day River, whose people, the Tákspaslama, became enrolled in the Warm Springs and Umatilla tribes.
 The tribes settled this area due to the wealth of water, salmon, eels, plant foods, and game.

-The discovery of gold at Canyon Creek in 1862 brought a rush of new people into the area.
-Within a year, nearly 10,000 fortune hunters trekked to gold fields from the nearest access and supply point at The Dalles, over trails that became The Dalles – Canyon City Wagon Road.
-Several place-names along this long-standing Indian Trail system remain on record and are referred to by their historical names by the elders in the Warm Springs community.
+A Rush of Newcomers: The discovery of gold at Canyon Creek in 1862 brought a rush of new people to the area.
+Within a year, nearly 10,000 fortune hunters trekked to the gold fields from the nearest access and supply point at The Dalles, over trails that became The Dalles – Canyon City Wagon Road.
+Several place-names along this long-standing Indian Trail system remain on record and are referred to by their historical names by the elders in the Warm Spring community.